TaitoUnited/full-stack-template/www/README.md

     exit
     exit

-Restart containers and open the site on browser:
+*FOR ALL:* Restart containers and open the site on browser:

     taito stop
     taito start --clean